Emma is an artist whose unusually varied life history brought her to the practice of art.

 The key concerns in the practice have stemmed from life: the unpredictability of circumstance, absence and presence, the condition of the outsider or foreigner, the marginal and the discontinuous.
 Landscape and place; feeling at home in many places and nowhere.

-EMMA KATHLEEN THOMAS
+EMMA K. THOMAS

 1973